akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

+The BMP collector has been optimized in memory (more than 50%) and locks were removed to reduce latency during lookups.
+There are two modes available.
+They can be selected with `inlet.bmp.rib-mode`.
+If you have several million routes, be sure to check the [BMP documentation](02-configuration.md#bmp) for more details.

 - 🩹 *inlet*: handle non-fatal BMP decoding errors more gracefully
-- 🩹 *inlet*: fix a small memory leak in BMP component
+- 🩹 *inlet*: fix a small memory leak in BMP collector
-- 🌱 *inlet*: optimize BMP by switching to a lockless design
+- 🌱 *inlet*: optimize BMP collector
 - 🌱 *inlet*: replace LRU cache for classifiers by a time-based cache
 - 🌱 *console*: <kbd>Ctrl-Enter</kbd> or <kbd>Cmd-Enter</kbd> when editing a filter now applies the changes.